 “Oh yes, the baby girl’s name was Yingning too.”

 The mother took great pity on the girl, and agreed to let her stay with the family.
 Yingning was a good girl, elegant and cheerful.
 She soon won the favor of everybody.
 She was always giggling, and there seemed nothing can could upset her.
-She loved planting flowers, thus all kinds of flowers were soon flourishing the yard.
+She loved planting flowers, and soon, all kinds of flowers were flourishing the yard.

 But just as her stepmother warned, she was too guileless to be seduced by scoundrels.
 The neighbor’s son was a womanizer and wanted to take advantage of the pretty girl.
-One day he sent a message to the girl for a date at the foot of the bordering wall.
+One day he sent a message to the girl for a date at the foot of the wall.
 Yingning placed a thick log there in advance, and put a scorpion as large as a small crab in the hole of the log.
-When night came, in the pitch darkness the bad guy took the log for the girl, and wanted to have sex with her.
+When night came, in the pitch darkness, the bad neighbor’s son took the log for the girl, and tried to have sex with her.
 His penis was stung by the large scorpion, and he yelled in agony.
-In this way, the clever girl saved herself and gave the scoundrel a good lesson.
+In this way, the clever girl saved herself and taught the scoundrel a good lesson.

 Wang and Yingning were soon married.
 A year later, Yingning gave birth to a baby boy, who always giggled as his mother did.
 One year after the birth of the child, Wang passed the Imperial Examination and became a government official.
 The family lived happily together ever after.